jigerjain/Interview_Tips/README.md

 An asset is what we’re trying to protect

 3. What is IAM and why it is been used?
-   IAM is Identity Access Management used to segreagate roles and responsibilities within an organization.
+   IAM is Identity Access Management which used to segreagate roles and responsibilities within an organization.
 It is a critical piece in security.
 It help in maintaining Access level security and privileges

 ## Security in general